 Remember to take your car off the street from 2 to 5 a.m., as street parking is prohibited during those times.
 Residents can request certain exceptions by calling (708) 532-9111.

 Radar Loan Program

-The Tinley Park Police Department offers a that allows residents to borrow a professional radar device in order to identify potential speeding issues in their neighborhood.
+The Tinley Park Police Department offers a radar loan program that allows residents to borrow a professional radar device in order to identify potential speeding issues in their neighborhood.

 The Public Works Department begins snow removal after an accumulation of one inch of snow.
-Visit the page for more information, including a jurisdictional map of which streets are plowed by the various governmental agencies.
+Visit the snow plan and response page for more information, including a jurisdictional map of which streets are plowed by the various governmental agencies.